 Yes, theoretically you can.

 a) first of all, if you play any background music in your business (whatever the mean: streaming, CDs, MP3s, etc.), your first need to get a music license for that.
-Your local Performing Rights Organization (PRO) such as BMI-ASCAP in the US, GEMA in Germany, SOCAN in Canada, PRS-PPL in the UK, SACEM in France, etc. will sell you such license.
+Your local Performing Rights Organization (PRO) such as GEMA in Germany, SOCAN in Canada, PRS-PPL in the UK, SACEM in France, etc. will deliver you such license.

 b) then, if you play any music to an audience, you would need this music to include a “Public Performance License”.
 Which license you will need to buy for each of the MP3 files (i.e. each song) you play in your business!